R (Jackson) v Attorney General

 R (Jackson) v Attorney General [2005] UKHL 56 is a House of Lords case noted for containing obiter comments by the judiciary acting in their official capacity (Note: Panara and Varney in Local Government in Europe write: "To date, the only case to have suggested a possible willingness of the courts to find certain legislation passed by Parliament to be unlawful is R. (Jackson) v.
 Attorney General.
 The House of Lords found, in an obiter dictum, that one day it might be that the courts could find a piece of legislation to be in breach of the principle of legality.") suggesting that there may be limits to parliamentary sovereignty, the orthodox position being that it is unlimited in the United Kingdom.

-The case, brought by Jackson and two other members of the Countryside Alliance, challenged the use of the Parliament Acts 1911 and 1949 to enact the Hunting Act 2004.
+The case, brought by John Jackson and two other members of the Countryside Alliance, challenged the use of the Parliament Acts 1911 and 1949 to enact the Hunting Act 2004.
 The appellants claimed that this Act was invalid as it had been passed using a legislative procedure introduced by the Parliament Act 1949 which allowed Acts of Parliament to be passed without the consent of the House of Lords if they had been delayed by that chamber for a year.
 This claim was based on the argument that the enactment of the Parliament Act 1949 was itself invalid, as it had been passed using a similar procedure introduced by the Parliament Act 1911.